Ingenia-SE/Hell-ix/Documentation/README.md

 # Documentation
-Here is located all the documentation of the group Hell-ix concerning the INGENIA-SE 2022-2023 Challenge.
+Here it is located all the documentation of the group Hell-ix concerning the INGENIA-SE 2022-2023 Challenge.
 The pdf documents can be opened with a pdf viewer like "Adobe Reader".